rust-lang/reference/src/items/associated-items.md

 > **Edition Differences**: In the 2015 edition, it is possible to declare trait
 > methods with anonymous parameters (e.g. `fn foo(u8)`).
 This is deprecated and
 > an error as of the 2018 edition.
 All parameters must have an argument name.

+#### Attributes on method parameters

+Attributes on method parameters follow the same rules and restrictions as [regular function parameters].

 ## Associated Types